moorcode/algorithms-and-data-structures/role-playing-game/README.md

 78. Now when a player tries to buy health, it will only work if they have enough money.
 If they do not, nothing will happen.
 Add an `else` statement where you can put code to run if a player does not have enough money.

 79. Inside the `else` statement, set `text.innerText` to equal `'You do not have enough gold to buy health.'`.

+80. Use `const` to create a `weapons` variable above your `locations` array.
+Assign it an empty array.